duckdb/duckdb-web/docs/sql/data_types/time.md

 ---
 layout: docu
 title: Time Types
-blurb: A time instance represents the time of a day (hour, minute, second, millisecond).
+blurb: A time instance represents the time of a day (hour, minute, second, microsecond).
 ---

-The `TIME` and `TIMETZ` types specify the hour, minute, second, millisecond of a day.
+The `TIME` and `TIMETZ` types specify the hour, minute, second, microsecond of a day.

 | Name     | Aliases                  | Description                     |
 | :------- | :----------------------- | :------------------------------ |